 “Prophesy over these bones,” commands the Lord.

 However strange it may have been, Ezekiel obeys.
 As he preaches, the bones begin to shake.
 They come together to form fully connected skeletons.
-Tendons and muscles begin to form and are finally covered with skin.
+Tendons and muscles start to form and are finally covered with skin.
 Instead of bones, there are now full human bodies.

 But there is still no life in them.